nculwell/MathStudy/SchoolLevel.md

 Andrei P. Kiselev (Киселёв, also written Kiselyov) wrote a book called Geometry, which was the standard text in Russia for many decades (and was revised many times during that period).
 It is available in English in two volumes, *Planimetry* and *Stereometry*, which were translated and adapted for the USA by Alexander Givental.

 *Volume I: Planimetry* covers lines, circles, similarity, regular polygons and areas. *Volume II: Stereometry* covers figures in three dimensions: lines and planes, polyhedra and round solids; then it wraps up with an introduction to vectors and then an overview of the history of geometry and a brief introduction to non-Euclidean geometry. *Volume II* in particular goes well beyond what high school students in the US are expected to learn from a geometry course, and it gets very dense.

+### Harold Jacobs

+Jacobs books combine entertaining commentary and careful exposition.
+He aims to convince people who "don't like math" that really it's an interesting subject.
+He does this by building a sense of why math is great, never by injecting unrelated silliness into the narrative to distract you from the math.
+These books are copiously illustrated, with lots of well-chosen images that help illustrate and reinforce the mathematical content.

+- *Mathematics: A Human Endeavor*
+- *Elementary Algebra*
+- *Geometry: Seeing, Doing, Understanding*

+*Elementary Algebra* and *Geometry* are fairly standard secondary school curricula for those subjects. *A Human Endeavor* is a "topics" type book that would be appropriate for anyone at the pre-algebra level on up who isn't already familiar with the topics.
+The topics it presents aren't particularly advanced, but they are important ones, and many of them (e.g. statistics, topology) are not covered in a standard high school curriculum.

+A number of the topics covered in *A Human Endeavor* (e.g. symmetry) are ones that are typically introduced in the pre-calculus curriculum, then ignored for so long that students wonder why they were ever brought up until they re-emerge in an abstract algebra course a decade later for any students whose studies make it that far.
+But that's an entirely different discussion.

 ## Barbeau